Communist Party of the Soviet Union: Marxism–Leninism

 Marxism–Leninism was the cornerstone of Soviet ideology.
 It explained and legitimized the CPSU's right to rule while explaining its role as a vanguard party.
 For instance, the ideology explained that the CPSU's policies, even if they were unpopular, were correct because the party was enlightened.
 It was represented as the only truth in Soviet society; the party rejected the notion of multiple truths.
 Marxism–Leninism was used to justify CPSU rule and Soviet policy, but it was not used as a means to an end.
 The relationship between ideology and decision-making was at best ambivalent; most policy decisions were made in the light of the continued, permanent development of Marxism–Leninism.
 Marxism–Leninism as the only truth could not—by its very nature—become outdated.

 Despite having evolved over the years, Marxism–Leninism had several central tenets.
 The main tenet was the party's status as the sole ruling party.
 The 1977 Constitution referred to the party as "The leading and guiding force of Soviet society, and the nucleus of its political system, of all state and public organizations, is the Communist Party of the Soviet Union".
-State socialism was essential and from Stalin until Gorbachev, official discourse considered that private social and economic activity retarding the development of collective consciousness and the economy.
+State socialism was essential and from Stalin until Gorbachev, official discourse considered that private social and economic activity obstructed the development of collective consciousness and the economy.
 Gorbachev supported privatization to a degree but based his policies on Lenin's and Nikolai Bukharin's opinions of the New Economic Policy of the 1920s, and supported complete state ownership over the commanding heights of the economy.
 Unlike liberalism, Marxism–Leninism stressed the role of the individual as a member of a collective rather than the importance of the individual.
 Individuals only had the right to freedom of expression if it safeguarded the interests of a collective.
 For instance, the 1977 Constitution stated that every person had the right to express his or her opinion, but the opinion could only be expressed if it was in accordance with the "general interests of Soviet society".
 The number of rights granted to an individual was decided by the state, and the state could remove these rights if it saw fit.
 Soviet Marxism–Leninism justified nationalism; the Soviet media portrayed every victory of the state as a victory for the communist movement as a whole.
 Largely, Soviet nationalism was based upon ethnic Russian nationalism.
 Marxism–Leninism stressed the importance of the worldwide conflict between capitalism and socialism; the Soviet press wrote about progressive and reactionary forces while claiming that socialism was on the verge of victory and that the "correlations of forces" were in the Soviet Union's favor.
 The ideology professed state atheism and party members were consequently not allowed to be religious.

 Marxism–Leninism believed in the feasibility of a communist mode of production.
 All policies were justifiable if it contributed to the Soviet Union's achievement of that stage.